Gem story was written by: BOBO Marketing Services

 “Find your niche.
 Something specific that nobody else is doing.” – Elon "The Stylist" Davis

-Being a hairstylist is something you need to have a true passion for because it’s not a stable income if you don’t market it right.
-It can go up and down, and there are seasons that are slower than others — especially when you’re a specialist like Elon, who specializes in natural-looking extensions.
+Being a hairstylist is something you need to have a true passion for.
+Elon will be the first to tell you that it won’t provide you with a stable income if you don’t market it right.
+There will be many ups and down, and you’ll find that some seasons are slower than others—especially when you’re a specialist like Elon, who specializes in natural-looking extensions.

 “I basically came home one day as a little girl and told her that I was going to Harvard.
 She asked me what I’d study at Harvard, and I said cosmetology.
-So she laughed and literally she told everybody that story.” – Elon The Stylist
+So she laughed and literally she told everybody that story.” – Elon The Stylist, reflecting on telling a loved one about her new passion

-The holiday seasons are the busiest.
-People are always going to book appointments around Valentine’s Day and Christmas.
-Generally, there’s a dip between January and February, but Elon’s growing her team to avoid the ups and downs.
-And she’s constantly evolving her skill set to increase customer loyalty.
+The holiday seasons are definitely the busiest for Elon.
+For example, people are always going to book appointments around Valentine’s Day and Christmas.
+Generally, there’s a dip between January and February, but Elon’s growing her team now so she can avoid having so many ups and downs.
+In addition, she’s constantly evolving her skillset in order to increase customer loyalty.

 Leaving a Comfortable Life

-There’s comfort in doing what you love, plus it doesn’t feel like work.
-If you get a job that pays $100,000 per year but you hate it, you’re going to be miserable.
-Elon worked in recruiting for four years and had just gotten promoted before deciding to jump ship.
-She had a luxury apartment, she would get her nails done with her mom every week — life was good.
+After much time devoted to her dream job, Elon has realized that there is real comfort in doing what you love; plus it doesn’t feel like work.
+You could get a job that pays $100,000 per year, but if you hate it, you’re going to be miserable!
+Elon has actually been working in recruiting for four years and had just gotten promoted before deciding to jump ship and become a hairstylist.
+She even had a luxury apartment and had a running nail appointment with her mom every week.
+Life was good, but she knew that there was something out there that could make her happier.
+Thankfully, she connected with her childhood love of hair, eventually becoming the skilled stylist she is today

 “Money brings comfort, but not true joy.” – Elon The Stylist

-Elon’s parents both come from corporate backgrounds, and they ultimately wanted her to go into what they did or something similar for stability.
-From a very young age, Elon’s mother told her she didn’t want her to just be a hairstylist.
-She wanted her to also develop a business mindset so she could own the hair salon, and that became the goal.
-However, other opportunities would pull her in and out of cosmetology school throughout the years before she decided to jump ship.
+Elon’s parents both come from corporate backgrounds, and they expressed a desire for her to go into what they did, or something similar, for financial stability.
+From a very young age, Elon’s mother told her she didn’t want her to stop at just being a hairstylist.
+She wanted her to also develop a business mindset so that one day, she could own the hair salon.
+However, other opportunities would pull Elon in and out of cosmetology school throughout the years before she decided on what she wanted to do.

-Despite becoming a hairstylist and owner of her own salon, the transition was a hard time for her.
-At one point she almost lost her apartment and got her car repossessed before getting help from her mom to make ends meet.
+Despite becoming a hairstylist and owner of her own salon, the transition period was a hard time for her.
+At one point she almost lost her apartment, and her car was repossessed.
+She had to get help from her mom to make ends meet at that time.

 Following Her Calling